mui/mui-x/docs/data/charts/composition/composition.md

 The `<ChartContainer />` is responsive by default.
 The component automatically adjusts its dimensions to fit the available space defined by the parent element.

-To control the dimensions of the chart, The `width` and `height` props can be provided.
-The chart will then be rendered with the specified dimensions.
+To control the dimensions of the chart, the `width` and `height` props can be provided.
+The chart then renders with the specified dimensions.

 :::warning
 The parent element must have intrinsic dimensions.